eirik211/Number-Recognition-AI/README.md

 ![Cost function](https://latex.codecogs.com/svg.image?\color{white}&space;C(...)&space;=&space;\sum_{n=0}^{9}(output[n]&space;-&space;desiredOutput[n])^{2})

 Now we need to find out how sensitive the cost is to small changes to each weight, in order to adjust it.
-In other words: find the partial-derivative of the cost function in respect to the weight.
+\nIn other words: find the partial-derivative of the cost function in respect to the weight.